 Nicholas was born in Los Angeles, the son of a satellite engineer from Boston and a poet from New York.
 He was the oldest of five siblings in a family that moved many times throughout his childhood, though the majority of his early childhood was spent in the desert oasis of Sedona, Arizona.
-He was shy, introverted, and analytical; he struggled with socialization, and threw his imagination into storytelling, spending the majority of his early years creating elaborate science fiction storylines with both his younger brother and his first friends at school.
-Superheroes, aliens, animals, and dinosaurs were the subjects that fired his creativity.
+He was quiet, introverted, and analytical; he struggled with socialization, and threw his imagination into storytelling, spending the majority of his early years creating elaborate science fiction storylines.
+Superheroes, aliens, dragons, animals, and dinosaurs were the subjects that fired his creativity.

 In elementary school, his class was assigned with drafting creative writing stories, usually no more than two or three pages in length.
-Feeling inspired, Nicholas wrote a sci-fi/fantasy story about travelers in another reality, that totaled over 50 pages — and from that point on, he knew that he wanted to be a writer.
+Feeling inspired, Nicholas wrote a sci-fi/fantasy story about travelers in another reality, that totaled over 50 pages.
+From that point on, he knew that he wanted to be a writer.

 As a teenager, Nicholas came out of his shell.
-He began his lifelong habit of Hawaiian shirt wearing, coffee drinking, and obsessive daily writing rituals.
+He began his lifelong habits of wearing Hawaiian shirts, obsessing over coffee, and writing every day.
 After the death of his father when he was 17 years old, Nicholas’s life forever changed, as his childhood and adolescence came to a sudden, unexpected end.
 Stirring with emotion, he threw himself into the first draft of what would someday become his first novel, The Cage Legacy, which tells the story of a teenager who discovers that his father is a serial killer, and has to grapple with his own destiny.
 Though he was never satisfied with his early version of the book, he began writing short stories, seeing his first publications before he was 18 years old.

 As he continued developing The Cage Legacy, Nicholas saw the release of more short stories, and his novella “Enslavement” was published in the anthology Road to Hell.
 After this release, Nicholas cast aside all of the prior drafts he had done on his big serial killer novel, and started from scratch.
 The next year, at 23 years old, The Cage Legacy was published by Post Mortem Press, the completion of the same project he had been working on since he was a teenager.